Training for Students

 Communication Skills for Success in Canadian Culture

 Moving from one culture or country to another to study or work often means facing challenges in learning about the new culture and the way things are done.
 This training is based on the Socio-cultural Competency Training Program (SCT) which was developed to address the challenges that accompany a newcomer’s transition into a new culture.
-This three-part workshop series is designed to assist newcomers to live and work successfully in the Canadian culture:
+This three-part workshop series is designed to assist newcomers to live, work and socialize successfully in the Canadian culture:

 - Communicating with people from the Canadian culture in a way that earns their respect and trust.